openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 The existing startup order of cri-o, then kubelet, then etcd will be preserved.
 The `etcdctl`, `etcd-metrics`, and `etcd-readyz` containers will remain part of the static pod.

-Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) unreachable peers and ensure that they can do no harm while the remaining node continues.
+Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) an unreachable peer and ensure that it can do no harm while the remaining node continues.

 Upon a peer failure, the RHEL-HA components on the surivor will fence the peer and use the OCF script to restart etcd as a new cluster-of-one.

 Upon a network failure, the RHEL-HA components ensure that exactly one node will survive, fence it's peer, and use the OCF script to restart etcd as a new cluster-of-one.

-In both cases, the control-plane will be unresponsive until etcd has been restarted.
+In both cases, the control-plane's dependance on etcd will cause it to respond with errors until etcd has been restarted.

 Upon rebooting, the RHEL-HA components ensure that a node remains inert (not running cri-o, kubelet, or etcd) until it sees it's peer.
 If the peer is likely to remain offline for an extended period of time, admin confirmation is required to allow the node to start OpenShift.